Thanksgiving lessons jettison Pilgrim hats, welcome truth

 After national protests over killings of Black people by police, Arlington’s history department created a committee to examine race, which led to discussions about expanding and correcting teachings about African Americans, Native Americans and other groups too often left out.

-In recent guidance, the nearby Brookline school district urged teachers to incorporate Native perspectives even on topics not necessarily specific to Indigenous people.
+In recent guidance, the nearby Brookline school district urged teachers to incorporate native perspectives even on topics not necessarily specific to Indigenous people.
 It encourages lessons, for example, on the coronavirus’ impact on Native Americans, and on Neilson Powless, who recently became the first Native American in the Tour de France.

 Although schools say parents have mostly embraced the changes, they acknowledge it can be polarizing.
 Prominent lawmakers have resisted efforts to rethink Thanksgiving, including Sen. Tom Cotton of Arkansas, a Republican who last week blasted “revisionist charlatans of the radical left.”